atz3n/tradeHelper/README.md

 ## Change User to Admin
 When you start the application and register, your user account will have the role "user" by default and you will not be able to see the admin panel.
 To make yourself admin, you first need to find your user ID.
 Open mongo shell on the server and type: `db.users.find().pretty()`.
 Copy your user id and then type: `db.users.update({ _id: "YOUR_USER_ID" }, { $set: { roles: ["admin"] } })`.
 Now, you have an admin panel in your application and you can manage users.

+## Liability
+This project is published under the AGPL and comes without any liability or warranty.
+This also applies explicitly to financial losses.

+The project was created for learning purposes and has no claim to legal certainty and completeness.